networknt/light-doc/content/faq/customize-status.md

 toc: false
 draft: false
 ---

+### How to customize the output format for Error Status response

 Light-4j Status module is an object that model the error response and constructed from error code defined in status.yml config file.
 The framework provide some error code and